-Some view lot homes can include elaborate porches and outdoor kitchens, giving you all the amenities you need to enjoy the great outdoors from the comfort of your own home.
-This covered outdoor area in a 4-bedroom, 4½-bath luxury home plan is a good example of outdoor living (House Plan #107-1015).
+Some view lot houses can include elaborate porches and outdoor kitchens, giving you all the amenities you need to enjoy the great outdoors from the comfort of your own home.
+This covered outdoor area in a 4-bedroom, 4½-bath luxury home is a good example of outdoor living (Plan #107-1015).

 Even with the generous amount of interior space you are often going to find in view lot and vacation homes, the real beauty comes from the amount of exterior space you receive.
 As the homes are built to allow you to enjoy the area around the home, you should pay attention to the kinds of outdoor amenities that are available.
 Some lakefront homes might include their own private docks, while cabins in locations with snow may feature easy access to nearby slopes or heated hot tubs.